Atmerek/CrossplayProject/README.md

 - **PlayerHandler.lua**
   Manages the Minecraft players in Roblox.

 - **NPCHandler.lua**
   Manages the Roblox players in Minecraft.

 - **TimeHandler.lua**
-  Contains a simple script to convert Minecraft time values and apply them.
+  Contains a script to convert Minecraft time values and apply them.

 - **ChatHandler.lua**
-  Manages IN and OUT messages.
+  Manages in and out messages.

 - **ImageAuth.lua**
-  Little auth script for the remote_img lib.
+  An authentication script for the remote_img library.

 #### ReplicatedStorage
 - **models.rbxm**
   Contains a folder with a few block models.

 - **IP.rbxm**
-  Contains a text value with the server IP
+  Contains a text value with the server IP.

 - **BlockStateManager.lua**
   An additional module for applying rotation to models.